Philadelphia @ AARoads

 Known locally as the Blue Route, the 21-mile Mid-County Expressway completely opened to traffic Fall of 1991.
 The name "Blue Route" stems from the winning choice between four different proposals in the 1960s.
 The four proposals were presented on a map as four different colored lines.
 The one that was approved, was the blue line.

-Eventually, Interstate 476 was extended north along the Northeastern Extension of the Pennsylvania Turnpike, making it the longest three-digit Interstate highway.
+Eventually, Interstate 476 was extended north along the Northeastern Extension of the Pennsylvania Turnpike, making it the longest three-digit Interstate route.

 Vine Street Expressway